 This partnership plan will be the basis for the work conducted in the name of the SNP.
-It is recognised the maturity of the CSP in this current revised form is not yet established, however, significant advancement has been made from the onset of the review in 2023.
+The maturity of the CSP in this revised form is becoming more established and it is recognised that significant advancement has been made from the onset of the review in 2023 and throughout 2024.